samsenko/stock-direction-prediction/README.md

 3. Precisions on downward predictions of our model predicting 1 quarter ahead against a model predicting based on the trend (p = 1.0)
 4. Precisions on upward predictions of our model predicting 1 week ahead against a model predicting always up (p = 0.5)

-We did, however, find some statistical evidence that our model was consistently outperforming other models in some situations, especially when considering that the p-values may be inflated due to the very small samples size of N = 6.
+We did, however, find some (occasionally weak) statistical evidence that our model was consistently outperforming other models in some situations, especially when considering the small number of samples.
 These are the following scenarios:

 1. Precisions on upward predictions of our model predicting 1 quarter ahead against a model predicting randomly (p < 0.01)
 2. Precisions on downward predictions of our model predicting 1 quarter ahead against a model predicting randomly (p = 0.05)